 - “Congress, the Courts, and the Army Corps: Siting the First Offshore Wind Farm in the United States,” Boston College Law School Environmental Affairs Law Review (Vol. 31, Issue 2), 2004.

 - “Opportunities and Challenges for Wind Power Developers,” North American Wind Power, (Vol. 1, No. 6), July 2004, co-authored with Richard M. Cogen, Esq.

-This coverage notes that Chief Sustainability Officer Carolyn Kaplan has joined the Corporate Responsibility Officers Association (CROA) board of advisors.
+This news brief notes that Chief Sustainability Officer Carolyn Kaplan has joined the Advisory Council for the Sustainable Accounting Standards Board.

 This coverage notes that a team of attorneys and business leaders from Nixon Peabody and State Street volunteered on Lovells Island in the Boston Harbor.
 The team worked on restoring the habitat of the least tern, a rare seabird listed as a species of “special concern” under Massachusetts law.

 - Nixon's at it Again – Helps Create Law Firm Sustainability Network

 This article highlights Nixon Peabody’s leadership role with the Law Firm Sustainability Network, an organization focused on promoting environmental sustainability in the legal industry.
 Chief Sustainability Officer Carolyn Kaplan serves on the board of the LFSN.